Hypoparathyroidism Treatment & Management

 Treatment of patients with hypoparathyroidism involves correcting the hypocalcemia by administering calcium and vitamin D.

-More recent guidelines on chronic hypoparathyroidism by the European Society of Endocrinology are below:
+Guidelines on chronic hypoparathyroidism by the European Society of Endocrinology, released in 2015, are below:

 Patients undergoing parathyroidectomy for parathyroid hyperplasia are at high risk of developing permanent primary hypoparathyroidism.